KadirKemal/KKDSqlite/README.md

     return @"Cities";
 }

-//this method is important while saving county and it's cities in one transaction.
+//this method is important while saving country and it's cities in one transaction.
 //For foreign keys, you need to set value in this method.
 -(void)bindToParent:(SqliteBaseData *)parent{
     _countryId = parent.id;